Anitahemati/linux-learning/month-01-linux-fundamentals/day06.md

 # Linux Day 06

+## Objective

+Learned Linux pipes and redirection.

-## Topics
+## Commands Learned
-- Redirection
-- Pipes

 - echo
 - wc
 - sort

+## Operators

+-- >
+- >>
+- |

 ## Practice

-Created text files, redirected output using > and >>, counted lines with wc, sorted file contents, and connected commands using pipes.
+- Redirected command output to files.
+- Appended text using >>.
+- Counted lines with wc.
+- Sorted file contents.
+- Used pipes to connect commands.

-## Key Concept
+## Notes

-Pipes pass the output of one command as input to another command.
+Pipes allow the output of one command to become the input of another command.
+Redirection can save command output into files.